-She also is member of the board of Akara Funds, member of Agence France Presse, the President of the Executive Committee of the Executive MBA of the University of Zurich and member of the Foundation Board Schweizer Berghilfe.
+She also is member of the board of Akara Funds, member of Agence France Presse, Member of the Executive Board of the Executive Education of the University of Zurich and member of the Foundation Board Schweizer Berghilfe.

 Ingrid Deltenre holds a Master of Arts in Journalism, Educational Sciences and biological Anthropology from the University of Zurich.